Please see below for UCLan’s student privacy notices.

 The University operates a CCTV system for security and crime prevention purposes.
 This covers University buildings (inside and outside) and public areas across the main campus.
 Your images are likely to be captured by the CCTV system while you are on, in, or near University premises.
 CCTV footage will be used to maintain the security of the University community, enhance public safety, prevent and detect crime and apprehend and prosecute offenders.
 CCTV footage may be used, where there is a lawful basis, in the investigation of complaints and allegations made under the University’s rules, regulations, procedures and codes of practice.

-The University’s Security Team may also use your information to carry out welfare checks, maintain a safe environment around the University campus and University accommodation and investigate complaints or concerns, particularly ‘out of hours’.
+The University may also use your information to carry out welfare checks, maintain a safe environment around the University campus and University accommodation and investigate complaints or concerns.

 Some buildings, such as the Library, have security access controls and collect data from your student card to show when you enter and leave.